kubernetes/website/content/zh-cn/docs/concepts/services-networking/service.md

 <!--
-This specification creates a new Service object named “my-service”, which targets TCP port 9376 on any Pod with the `app=MyApp` label.
+This specification creates a new Service object named “my-service”, which targets TCP port 9376 on any Pod with the `app.kubernetes.io/name=MyApp` label.

 Kubernetes assigns this Service an IP address (sometimes called the "cluster IP"), which is used by the Service proxies